EnyaHermite/fastDesp-corrProp/readme.txt

 your machine to make it compatible.

-For other problems while using the code, please contact Dr. Guang JIANG by gjiang@mail.xidian.edu.cn.
+For other problems while using the code, please contact Huan LEI by hlei.ziyan@gmail.com.